ebrym/DisasterResponse/README.md

 <a id='overview'></a>

 ## 1. Project Overview
 This project uses two datasets from <a href="https://www.figure-eight.com/" target="_blank"> Figure Eight</a> for processing and classification of distress mesages from different channels.
 Processing is done using NLP and Machine learning techniques.
-Also a web application is build with the optimized classifier to classify messages to the response category the message.This helps appropriate relief agency to increase response time for providing relief.
+Also a web application is build with the optimized classifier to classify messages to the response category of the message.
+This helps appropriate relief agency to increase response time for providing relief.

-The web app included is to enable an emergency worker input a message and get classification results in several categories.
-The web app will also display visualizations of the data as stored in sqlite database.
+The web app included is to enable an emergency aid worker to input a message and get classification results in several categories.
+The web app also displays visualizations of the data stored in sqlite database.

 [Here](#eg) are a few screenshots of the web app.